lordmulder/mhash-384/README.md

 ### MHASH_384_VERSION_MAJOR

 The MHash-384 library *major* version.
 Major release may change the API, so backwards compatibility is **not** guaranteed between different *major* versions.
 Applications generally are written for a specific *major* version of the library.

 ### MHASH_384_VERSION_MINOR

 The MHash-384 library *minor* version.
-Minor releases may add new features, but they do **not** change the API in a way that would break backwards compatibility.
+Minor releases may add new features, but they do **not** break the API compatibility.
 Applications may require a certain minimum *minor* version of the library, but will work with higher *minor* versions too.

 ### MHASH_384_VERSION_PATCH

 The MHash-384 library *patch* level.
-Patch releases may include bugfixes and optimizations, but they do **not** add new features or change the API.

-Application code does **not** need to care about the *patch* level of the library.
+Patch releases may include bug-fixes and optimizations, but they do **not** add new features or change the API.
+Application code does **not** need to care about the *patch* level of the library for compatibility.

 ## API for for C language